All guides

 Where to set it

-In the project editor, open the Create panels tab and expand "References & transform a drawing."
-You'll see "Style reference" with an option to upload an image.
-One reference is enough for most projects; if your tool supports multiple, use images that share the same look.
-The reference applies to all new generations in that project until you remove it or upload a different one.
+In Studio, open the page or panel workflow and look for references.
+You'll see an option to upload or select a style reference.
+One reference is enough for most books; if your tool supports multiple, use images that share the same look.
+The reference applies to new generations in that book until you remove it or upload a different one.

 When to change it

-Change the style reference when you start a new project and want a different look, or when you're doing a deliberate style shift (e.g. a flashback in a different aesthetic).
-For a single project, keep one reference throughout so the whole chapter or book stays visually consistent.
-If a panel comes out slightly off-style, try regenerating or tweak the prompt; if the whole project is drifting, consider replacing the reference with a clearer example.
+Change the style reference when you start a new book and want a different look, or when you're doing a deliberate style shift (e.g. a flashback in a different aesthetic).
+For a single book, keep one reference throughout so the whole chapter or book stays visually consistent.
+If a panel comes out slightly off-style, try regenerating or tweak the prompt; if the whole book is drifting, consider replacing the reference with a clearer example.

 Style reference vs character references

 Style reference controls the overall look—lines, shading, mood.
-Character references (and project characters) control who appears and how they look.
-Use both: one style reference for the project, and character references so each person stays consistent.
-Together they give you a unified manga where both the art style and the cast stay on model from page one to the end.
+Character references and book characters control who appears and how they look.
+Use both: one style reference for the book, and character references so each person stays consistent.
+Together they give you a unified manga, comic, or webtoon where both the art style and the cast stay on model from page one to the end.